 The City's residential Chicago's Blue Cart also provides source-separated, single-stream recycling to over 600,000 households.

-Buildings are required to provide ongoing education, and the new ordinance more clearly defines what that entails.
-Besides detailed signage, tenants must receive written notice about the changes and "instructions on how to properly prepare materials for recycling".
+Buildings are required to provide ongoing education and the new ordinance more clearly defines what that entails.
+Beyond detailed signage, tenants must receive written notice about the changes and "instructions on how to properly prepare materials for recycling".
 There are other stipulations as well, read the full ordinance here.